-While annual stock option grants and RSUs to named executive officers have been historically made on the fifth business day following each annual meeting of stockholders, the Compensation Committee is considering, commencing in 2016, granting any such awards on the fifth business day following the public issuance of our earnings release for the most recent completed fiscal year, to coincide with the granting of annual equity grants to our employees generally.
+While annual stock option grants and RSUs to named executive officers have been historically made on the fifth business day following each annual meeting of stockholders, in 2016 the Compensation Committee granted such RSUs on the fifth business day following the public issuance of our earnings release for the most recent completed fiscal year, to coincide with the granting of annual equity grants to our employees generally.
 Stock options granted to employees hired or promoted during a month are generally granted on the first business day of the following month.
 If NASDAQ is closed on the appropriate business day as described above, then the grants will instead be made on the next day that NASDAQ is open for trading.
 The Compensation Committee retains the discretion to grant options and other awards at such other times as it may deem appropriate.

-In 2015, we granted stock option, time based RSUs and market condition RSUs to our current named executive officers as follows:
+In 2016, we granted time based RSUs to our current named executive officers as follows: